 Have you had your phytos today?
-That’s nutri-talk for the nineties.
+That’s nutri-talk for the times.

 Once upon a time it was thought that fats, proteins, carbohydrates, vitamins, and minerals were all the nutrients necessary for growth and health.